Last updated: July 1, 2026

 |---|---|---|

-- 18 characters maximum including spaces — “Unstable Genius” fits; “Extraordinarily Hilarious” doesn’t
+- 18 characters maximum including spaces — “Unstable Genius” fits at 15; “Extraordinarily Hilarious” doesn’t

-- Say it out loud as a race call before submitting — the best funny names work hardest when a track announcer has to say them at speed
+- Say it out loud as a race call before submitting — the best funny names work hardest when an announcer has to deliver them at speed

-- For the full rules and naming strategy, see our guide: Why are racehorse names so weird?
+For the full approval system, rejection logic, and 25 names that actually got through: Why are racehorse names so weird?

-Pop culture names work because they’re instantly recognizable.
-The best ones swap part of a famous name for something horse-related, creating a quick two-layer joke: recognition plus a clever twist.
+Pop culture names work because they’re instantly recognizable — the best ones swap part of a famous name for something horse-related, creating a two-layer joke: recognition plus the twist.
+The rule against commercial trademark names doesn’t cover cultural references, which keeps this category wide open.

 | Name | Reference | Why It Works |